OuadiElfarouki/llama.cpp/README-sycl.md

 ### Nvidia GPUs
 The BLAS acceleration on Nvidia GPUs through oneAPI can be obtained using the Nvidia plugins for oneAPI and the cuBLAS backend of the upstream oneMKL library.
 Details and instructions on how to setup the runtime and library can be found in [this section](#i-setup-environment)

-Math Kernel Library which comes with the oneAPI base-toolkit natively supports intel GPUs.
-In order to make it "visible" while building/running llama.cpp, simply run the following :

 - **Tested devices**

 |Nvidia GPU| Status | Verified Model|